After nearly four decades of horse ownership, I’ve finally come to a realization: horsekeeping is not a science, but rather an art.

 Part-time penning can actually work well, but the horses need regular exercise to make up for all that standing around.
 Plus, there are downsides to keeping horses stalled (such as increased likelihood of colic and stereotypical behavior).
 I’d rather not do this if I don’t have to.

 A track system, aka Paddock Paradise

-In theory (and in reality for many people), the “paddock paradise,” made popular by Jamie Jackson, helps encourage movement while restricting grass intake .
+In theory (and in reality for many people), the “paddock paradise,” made popular by Jamie Jackson, helps encourage movement while restricting grass intake by mimicking the living conditions of wild horses.
 If you live in a fairly arid and varied environment (or have lots of money/resources to create an artificially varied environment), track systems can work beautifully.
 But when you have a flat, grassy pasture, it doesn’t always work so well.
 Even if you turn under the grass, it’s just going to come back.
 (I prefer not to use grass-killing chemicals).

 What I ended up with was a track full of short, stressed grass, which basically defeated the entire purpose of the system.
 Plus, my horses preferred standing in the barn to actually moving around the track much, so reluctantly, I took it down.